richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 [2-4]通篇

+Kjell Anderson writes that while design simulation is often seen as a specialist’s tool for predicting energy performance, the greatest value for architects is the freedom to play with design ideas and receive timely feedback’.[2-4]

 ### 7. BIM（Building Information Model）建筑信息模型的参数化及平台转换数据接口；
 Ultimately, CAD and documentation should further become a by-product of the design process, as the potential of a landscape BIM (LIM) method may promise, although we are some way from a synthetic implementation of such a system.[1-13]